yktoo/yktoo.com/content/blog/posts/0193/index.en.md

 Because of the drizzle we couldn't get to see the village that time, so we came once again when the sun shone:
 {{< imgfig "https://3.bp.blogspot.com/-O91dbCoWQXg/Ua4lX2Dxr1I/AAAAAAAAY9A/rvStYfrD8-4/s1600/dsc09255.picasaweb.jpg" >}}

-Alte is situated on a slope, which makes its streets steep and narrow, like in {{< intref "0192" "Albufeira" >}}, and cobble-paved.
+Alte is situated on a slope, which makes its streets steep and narrow, like in {{< a "0192" "Albufeira" >}}, and cobble-paved.
 {{< imgfig "https://3.bp.blogspot.com/-5p_9biriLq8/Ua4hd4lLCfI/AAAAAAAAYnA/xvR997SlB_g/s1600/dsc08988.picasaweb.jpg" >}}

 Some lanes are even too narrow for a normal car: